 But silence is an extremely effective way of creating tension, and similarly, sound is an effective way of creating release.
 They’re the cornerstone of the “jump scare” tactic a lot of horror films use, whether appropriately or cheaply.

 Because silence and sound are part of the fabric of the film, A QUIET PLACE inevitably works well.
 Tension and release are an inherent part of it.
 It cannot fail to be scary.

 And that, fundamentally, is the genius concept of A QUIET PLACE.
 It has a premise that grabs our attention and gives it a unique selling point, and which shows a fantastic understanding of the horror genre.
 It’s the kind of premise we hope to see from you guys for our Horror Award!

-If you’ve got a horror script that you think can rival A QUIET PLACE, submit now to our Horror Award 2020!
-The winner receives script development and guaranteed pitching to industry, and all submissions receive FREE, automatic entry to our Fall 2020 Screenwriting Contest – and the chance to win the Grand Prize of $3500!
+If you’ve got a horror script that you think can rival A QUIET PLACE, click here to submit now to our Horror Award!
+The winner receives script development and guaranteed pitching to industry, and all submissions receive FREE, automatic entry to our upcoming 2022 Screenwriting Contest – and the chance to win the Grand Prize of $3500!